-Traveling, staying home, Harper Lee, sitting by a campfire at night in a too-big sweatshirt, Riesling and Cabernet (but not together), Eddie Vedder's sexy growl, Staind lyrics, the way listening to Snow Patrol makes me feel, anything by Led Zeppelin, watching my husband with our daughter, watching my husband do just about anything, that scene in Forrest Gump when Forrest and Jenny meet in D.C. in the middle of the Washington Memorial reflection pool, the last 15 minutes of Field of Dreams when Ray says "You wanna have a catch" (sob), BBQ'd burnt ends, planning things and making lists, crème brulee, telling stories, Jensen Ackles' eyes, Colin Farrell's accent, Charlie Cox's mouth, and Luke Pasqualino's voice (Guilty.
+Traveling, staying home, Harper Lee, sitting by a campfire at night in a too-big sweatshirt, Riesling and Cabernet (but not together), Eddie Vedder's sexy growl, Staind lyrics, the way listening to Snow Patrol makes me feel, anything by Led Zeppelin, watching my husband with our daughter, watching my husband do just about anything, that scene in Forrest Gump when Forrest and Jenny meet in D.C. in the middle of the Washington Memorial reflection pool, the last 15 minutes of Field of Dreams, BBQ'd burnt ends, planning things and making lists, crème brulee, telling stories, Jensen Ackles' eyes, Colin Farrell's accent, Charlie Cox's mouth, and Luke Pasqualino's voice (Guilty.
 Pleasure. #fullstop).

 Waking up five minutes before the alarm goes off, assumptions, accomplishing an errand that I forgot to put on my to-do list and thereby preventing the opportunity to cross that errand off said list, having to take my car to get the oil changed.

-Supernatural, Walking Dead, White Collar, NCIS, Game of Thrones, The Musketeers, Teen Wolf (don't laugh! they're cute and funny!
+Supernatural, Walking Dead, Game of Thrones, The Musketeers, Teen Wolf (don't laugh! they're cute and funny!
 I REGRET NOTHING!), and re-runs of Friends (because they still make me laugh).
 Oh.
 And Sons of Anarchy.
 'Cause my husband watches it with me.
-And I was a HUGE Buffy, X-files, Firefly fan-atic.
-Back in the day.
+And I am a HUGE Joss Whedon and JJ Abrams fan-atic. *lens-flare*

 On any given day, and in no particular order, I am a friend, a sister, a mom, a wife, a lover, a daughter, a survivor, a storyteller.

-I have a fascinating seven-year-old daughter, a frickin' demanding job, and a fantastically inspiring muse.
-I have been married to an amazing, uber-tollerant, blue-eyed soccer loving architect-turned-veterinary-technician-now-stay-at-home-Dad for 12 years.
+I have a fascinating eight-year-old daughter, a frickin' demanding job, and a fantastically inspiring muse.
+I have been married to an amazing, uber-tollerant, blue-eyed, soccer loving, multi-talented and multi-faceted man for 13 years.

 My current eccentricity (there have been many over the years) is an obsession with Supernatural and all things Winchester.
 My argument?
 Anything that sparks imagination cannot be bad for you.

 Ambition for writing: